kimdesok/DeepPATH/README.md

 <br>
 <br>

+## Aim 2.
-## A propsal to utilize an entity-graph representation of the entire WSI to increase the tissue image analysis based gene mutation detection
+### To utilize an entity-graph representation of the entire WSI to increase the tissue image analysis based gene mutation detection

 1) The spatial relationship between intra and intercell types can be important to classify the tumor with gene mutations but it is lost in the patch based image analysis.
 2) A graph representation of tumor or normal cells may be included in the training.